Close Alert Banner

 Basement flooding diagram

-One of the major factors contributing to basement flooding is the lack of overland flow routes for storm drainage during extensionreme storms.
+One of the major factors contributing to basement flooding is the lack of overland flow routes for storm drainage during extreme storms.
 A lack of proper controls on private property, such as downspout disconnection from sewer collection systems and proper lot grading are also contributing factors.

 The Institute for Catastrophic Loss Reduction's Handbook for Reducing Basement Flooding provides information on how you can reduce the chances of having basement flooding.